What is Energy Audit

 - Undertaking broad cost benefit analysis in terms of savings in energy consumption per unit of production and pay-back period.

-Follow-up with the industry on periodic basis to ascertain the level of implementation of recommendation and assist, if require, in implementation of the measures to achieve energy user efficiency.
+Follow-up with the industry on periodic basis to ascertain the level of implementation of recommendation and assist, if required, in implementation of the measures to achieve energy user efficiency.

 Assistance required from Client Side: